FooBarShebang/codecs_lib/Documentation/Requirements/RE000_library_requirements.md

 **Title:** WH random generator codec

-**Description:** The library should provide an encoder / decoder based on the Wichmann and Hill pseudo-random numbers generator, which is used in the DCF file type format (AGE Reader, AGE Reader SU, AGE Reader CU, DiabSpot devices).
+**Description:** The library should provide an encoder / decoder based on the Wichmann and Hill pseudo-random numbers generator using an externally provided key as the seed.

 **Verification Method:** A